 You’ll develop an action plan that gives your improved the curriculum the best chance of success and maximises the impact the whole teaching team can make in the classroom.

 Who is it for?

 Subject leaders of computing and teachers with responsibility for the KS3 computing curriculum.

-- Unit 1 Computational thinking – build the capability of young people to solve problems with computers throughout the key stage, by offering multiple opportunities in different contexts.
+01 | Computational thinking – build the capability of young people to solve problems with computers throughout the key stage, by offering multiple opportunities in different contexts.
 Use effective approaches and free resources in the classroom to make computational thinking a foundation of the whole computing curriculum.

-- Unit 2 Helping young people to become scholars of computing – consider why some children find computing more motivating than others, and how this imbalance can be corrected.
+02 | Helping young people to become scholars of computing – consider why some children find computing more motivating than others, and how this imbalance can be corrected.
 Build self-efficacy among learners to make computing lessons more rewarding and build momentum towards a lasting study commitment to the subject.

-- Unit 3 Inclusive curriculum – tune your curriculum to ensure it appeals to under-represented groups, and is accessible by the full student body.
+03 | Inclusive curriculum – tune your curriculum to ensure it appeals to under-represented groups, and is accessible by the full student body.
 Plan curriculum approaches that intentionally narrow attainment and recruitment gaps and that fit into whole-school strategies.
 Build passion and enjoyment through a relevant curriculum that showcases the best of this fascinating subject.

-- Unit 4 Supporting other teachers of KS3 computing – take away a rich action plan to support other teachers of the KS3 computing curriculum, making the most of free and high-quality support that does the work for you.
+04 | Supporting other teachers of KS3 computing – take away a rich action plan to support other teachers of the KS3 computing curriculum, making the most of free and high-quality support that does the work for you.
 Build enthusiasm for computing among teachers who may lack confidence and subject knowledge, ensuring that all students in KS3 are inspired to succeed.